Lothiraldan/python-test-101-pyconfr/PITCHME.md

 ## System Under Test

-Let's take a function that test divisibility by 11 that use the following property:
+Let's take a `Number` class with an `is_odd` method and test it.

->A number is divisible by 11 if and only if the alternating (in sign) sum of the number’s digits is 0.
+The piece of code we test is called `System under test`.

 #VSLIDE